Disagree with a tax decision

 You can do this by asking for an ‘extra-statutory concession’ (‘ESC A19’) if you owe:

-- Income Tax, eg because you were on the wrong tax code
+- Income Tax, for example because you were on the wrong tax code

 - Class 4 National Insurance contributions

 You can make a request if all of the following apply: